Christ-Mind-Teachings/cmi-ftcm/_book2/chap07.md

 and in the giving you accept their purpose.
 The purpose of all that God has given you is to be shared.
 God's gifts are for all, given to everything created in its creation.
-Through giving is it revealed that you have everything and you are ev­erything.
+Through giving is it revealed that you have everything and you are everything.
 What you are, you have, and what you have is what you are.

 To serve the Great Plan, you must serve all those for whom It is intended.
 To love God is to love His Creation.
 Love naturally gives Itself to all; that is